ziglang/gotta-go-fast/README.md

 will show the change in time in relation to the fixed reference point.

-Measurements are directly stored and committed to this git repository, in CSV format.
+Measurements are directly stored and committed to this git repository, in CSV format (with '💩' instead of ',' as the delimiter).
 It is planned for new benchmarks to be added over time, and old benchmarks to be retired, however the data should remain available.